 Disclaimer: This website does not provide medical or nutritional advice.
 The information and material contained on this website are for informational purposes only.

 No material on this site is a substitute for professional medical advice, diagnosis, or treatment.

 Always seek your physicians’ or qualified nutritionists’ advice before undertaking a new healthcare regimen or using any information you have read on this website to treat or prevent any condition.

 Many peer-reviewed studies have shown that sunflower microgreen’s nutritional components provide many antioxidant, anti-inflammatory, antimicrobial, and cardiovascular benefits.

 For example, in some European and Asian countries, sunflower microgreens are now used medicinally to treat several conditions, including pulmonary and laryngeal infections, heart disease, colds, and coughs.

 Which Vitamins are Provided by Sunflower Microgreens?

-Sunflower microgreens are an excellent source of vitamins, including vitamin A, B complex, E, and K. The numbers below are based on 100 grams of sunflower shoots.
+Sunflower microgreens are an excellent source of vitamins, including vitamins A, B complex, E, and K. The numbers below are based on 100 grams of sunflower shoots.

 Vitamin A is a fat-soluble retinoid group (i.e., retinol, retinal, and retinyl esters).
 Vitamin A plays a role in cellular communication, vision, reproduction, and immune function.
 In the body, retinol converts to retinoic acid, which serves as a hormone-like growth factor for epithelial cells, including skin and blood vessels.

-Sunflower microgreens include up to 2% of the recommended daily allowance of vitamin A.
+Sunflower microgreens include up to 10 to 25% of the recommended daily allowance of vitamin A.